WINK-TV: History

-Controversy

-On September 28, 2022, WINK-TV staff endured extensive criticism on social media after meteorologist Dylan Federico filmed and tweeted a young cat struggling outside the studio during Hurricane Ian.
-After extensive criticism focused on the station sharing the video without attempting to help the cat, the staff ultimately attempted to bring the animal inside but failed.
-The fate of the animal was unknown.
-Following additional criticism, staff deleted their original tweets featuring the video and Federico disabled responses and chose to hide critical responses on his account.

-Programming

-Syndicated programs broadcast on WINK-TV include Live with Kelly and Ryan, TMZ on TV, Castle, Inside Edition, and Rachael Ray.

 News operation

-WINK-TV presently broadcasts 46 hours of locally produced newscasts each week (with 7½ hours each weekday, 3½ hours on Saturdays and five hours on Sundays).
+WINK-TV presently broadcasts 46 hours of locally produced newscasts each week (with 7 1/2 hours each weekday, 3 1/2 hours on Saturdays and five hours on Sundays).
+The McBrides have always devoted significant resources to channel 11's news operation, resulting in a higher-quality product than conventional wisdom would suggest for Fort Myers, which has always been a small-to-medium-sized market.
+It was the undisputed market leader until upstart WBBH briefly passed it in the 1970s.
+WINK pulled back ahead in the 1980s, and has spent the last four decades in a spirited battle for first place with WBBH.

 WINK-TV operates two news bureaus: the Charlotte County Bureau in the Charlotte Sun newsroom in Charlotte Harbor and the Collier County Bureau in Naples.
 The Boston Red Sox have held spring training in Fort Myers since 1993, and WINK-TV shares its coverage of the team with fellow CBS station WBZ-TV in Boston.
-WINK-TV is one of two Fort Myers stations carried by Xfinity in Venice and Wauchula.
-It is the only Southwest Florida-based station carried on Xfinity's Sebring system.

 On May 26, 2011, WINK-TV debuted an hour-long 4 p.m. newscast, one of many added on television stations around the United States on that date to replace The Oprah Winfrey Show, which ended its 25-year run the day before.
-On June 11, 2011 WINK-TV debuted a 90-minute morning newscast on Saturday and Sunday mornings.
+On June 11, 2011, WINK-TV debuted a 90-minute morning newscast on Saturday and Sunday mornings.
 WINK-TV also added a half-hour late morning newscast at 10 a.m. on September 6, 2011 (which was later dropped).
 On September 16, 2013, WINK-TV expanded its weekday morning newscast a half-hour early to 4:30 a.m. and expanded the extension of that program on WXCW by one hour to 7 to 10 a.m.
 In January 2015, WINK-TV expanded the 6:30 p.m. newscast to weekends on WXCW.

-Notable former staff include Hoda Kotb (1989–1991), Trey Radel and Kerry Sanders.
+Notable former staff include Hoda Kotb (1989–1991), Craig Sager, Trey Radel, Kerry Sanders, and Randy Scott.